Chandler9Wilson/programming_fundamentals_1/README.md

 ## About

-ACC Programming Fundamentals 1 labs and course work
+ACC Programming Fundamentals 1 labs and course work.

+I'm using this course's labs/homework to practice TDD a.k.a I'm writing a test before attempting to solve the lab.

 ## Quick Start